Accounting2

 - Consumers can use tools to bypass

 Critics also claim dynamic pricing creates a class system among consumers.
-When tickets for Taylor Swift’s Eras Tour went on sale, a surge in demand meant that resale sites offered tickets for up to $22,000—well beyond the price range of many fans.
+When tickets for Taylor Swift’s Eras Tour went on sale, a surge in demand meant that resale sites offered tickets for up to $22,000 — well beyond the price range of many fans.
 This debacle caused worldwide headlines, with calls to legislate dynamic pricing.

-Proxies and VPNs allow people to disguise their IP address, making it seem like they live elsewhere.
+Another growing problem is that more customers are finding ways to avoid it, including using a proxy service or virtual private network (VPN).
+These technologies allow people to disguise their IP address, making it seem like they live elsewhere.
 This can prevent businesses from adjusting their prices, as customers can “relocate” to countries that might typically receive cheaper prices.

 Is this pricing strategy legal?